JetBrains/intellij-sdk-docs/topics/ui/controls/table.md

 ![](../../../images/ui/table/label.png)

 Avoid a label if it duplicates the dialog title or the table header.
-For example, there is no need in a label in the JavaScript > Libraries table since the Settings page title and the table context make it clear what is in the table:
+For example, there is no need in a label in the <ui-path>JavaScript | Libraries</ui-path> table since the Settings page title and the table context make it clear what is in the table:

 ![](label-header.png)